pasqo/Radio/README.md

 *NRF24 Library for Arduino, AVR 8 bit Microntrollers.*

 ## Overview
-This library provides a simple but comprehensive support for NRF24 based radios to operate on 8 bit AVR Arduino boards as well as standalone AVR microntrollers.
+This library provides a simple yet comprehensive support for NRF24 based transceivers to operate on 8 bit AVR Arduino boards as well as standalone AVR microcontrollers.
-It is a direct imlementation of the SPI based device specification detailed in the [NRF24 datasheet](https://www.nordicsemi.com/eng/Products/2.4GHz-RF/nRF24L01P).
+It is a direct implementation of the SPI based device specification detailed in the [NRF24 datasheet](https://www.nordicsemi.com/eng/Products/2.4GHz-RF/nRF24L01P).

 For simplicity and to require the least amount of configuration, the default settings are for the most general use that includes a two way communication with dynamic payload and payload acknowledgement.
 The default behavior can be changed to more specific configurations through documented register operations.

-For any details please consult the header files and underlying inlined implementation.
+For more details please consult the header files and underlying inlined implementation.
 The code should be fairly self-explanatory.

 ## Example
 Right off the bat the library can be used for a range test between two devices using the `Console` and `Receiver` examples.
 The `Console` example is an interactive serial console application that when set in base mode can be used to send variable size packets to which the `Receiver` application responds. `Console` can also be used to scan the surroundings for used channels and can be easily extended to perform other test operations.